By Tom Burden, Last updated 6/25/2019

 Hydraulic steering makes handling high-torque engines and high-speed boats easy and safe.
 Feedback is eliminated and holding a steady course is simplified because no steering effort is required until you actually want to turn the engine or rudder.
-We offer quality hydraulic steering in complete, easy-to-install packages.
+We offer hydraulic steering systems packages.
+Most packages include a hydraulic steering helm, a hydraulic steering cylinder and hydraulic steering fluid.
+Some kits also include hydraulic steering hoses and hose fittings.
 We stock components to fit virtually any pleasure or commercial boat’s hydraulic steering needs.

-Two-line manual systems (BayStar, SeaStar): in these systems the helm pump moves the hydraulic cylinder directly.
+Two-line manual systems: In these systems the helm pump moves the hydraulic cylinder directly.
 In use, a clockwise turn of the steering wheel will send fluid from the helm unit into the starboard hydraulic line.
 This fluid will be pumped into the cylinder and either extend or retract the cylinder rod.
 Incoming fluid pushes a piston which is pinned to an external rod.
 As the piston is moved the rod is either extended or retracted, and the boat turns.
 Outgoing fluid from the other end of the cylinder is returned to the helm via the port side line.

-Three-line manual systems (Hynautic): three-line systems are pressurized and contain a separate reservoir and pressure-relief valve.
-Common on work and pleasure vessels up to 70'.
-Helms are simpler, since they do not contain the reservoir or relief valve.
-Fluid fill at remote reservoir, instead of the helm.
+Three-line manual systems Hynautic: Three-line systems are pressurized and contain a separate reservoir and pressure-relief valve.
+Common on work and pleasure vessels up to 70 feet.
+Helms are simpler since they do not contain the reservoir or relief valve.
+The fluid fill is at a remote reservoir, instead of the helm.
 They use soft refrigeration type copper tubing, instead of nylon hose.

 The manual circuit provides the control portion of the steering system, and the power circuit provides the power to turn the rudders.
 See the diagram of the new Optimus 360 system, which is NMEA 2000 compatible and uses a joystick control.

-There are two basic parts to a hydraulic system: the helm and the cylinder.
-More complicated systems may have fluid reservoirs, specialized valves, relief valves, autopilot pumps, etc.
+There are two basic hydraulic steering parts: the helm and the cylinder.
+More complicated systems may have fluid reservoirs, specialized valves, relief valves and autopilot pumps

 In use, a clockwise turn of the steering wheel will send fluid from the Helm Unit into the starboard hydraulic line.
 This fluid will be pumped into the cylinder and either extend or retract the cylinder rod.
 Incoming fluid pushes a piston which is pinned to an external rod.
 As the piston is moved the rod is either extended or retracted, and the boat turns.
 Outgoing fluid from the other end of the cylinder is returned to the helm via the port side line.

-Tilt steering: available as an option for BayStar, SeaStar and SeaStar PRO, but not available for Capilano or Hynautic systems.
+Tilt steering is available as an option for BayStar, SeaStar and SeaStar PRO, but not available for Capilano or Hynautic systems.
 Replace the standard helm with a tilt model.

 This type of cylinder is what is known as a balanced cylinder, meaning that port and starboard deflections take the same amount of hydraulic fluid.
 This, in turn, makes it ideal for autopilots, since they act symmetrically port and starboard.
 Note that some older BayStar steering kits (HK4200 and HK4230) use an unbalanced cylinder, and cannot be used with autopilots.

 There are a wide variety of inboard and sterndrive cylinders available to fit practically any boat, but selecting the right ones can be tricky.
-SeaStar Solutions (formerly Teleflex) offers extensive technical help at their web site, http://seastarsolutions.com/, which will guide you step-by-step through the selection process.
-And, of course, please contact us if you need more information.
+SeaStar Solutions (formerly Teleflex) offers extensive technical help at their web site, www.seastarsolutions.com, which will guide you step-by-step through the selection process.
+Of course please contact us if you need more information.